LiamDGray/smsrelay/docs/index.md

 The `recipient` is available only on Android 5.1 (API 22) and above, it will be blank on lower versions due to APIs not being available.

+## Privacy

+SMS Relay does not use or transmit any information to anyone.
+It only transmits the SMS sender/recipent and content for messages which match the filters to the user-specified URL (i.e. one-way communication).

 ## Support